Farrell Dyde is an American choreographer, dancer, actor and poet who has created over

 In 1980 Dyde founded 3221 Milam

 , one of Houston’s first alternative art spaces.
 3221 had a performance space that served small dance

 Dave Folkman and later artist, Jon Powell.
 3221 Milam which lasted just over 5 years, giving way to places like Diverse Works, gave artist’s

 of all kinds an opportunity to present their work in an informal, accessible venue as well as serving as an inexpensive theatre for Farrell Dyde Dance Theatre.

 In 1981, Farrell married physician, Dr. Marrie Richards with whom he had two sons (Oliver & Lukas Richards -- now both lawyers: Lukas in NY, Oliver in San Diego).
 They divorced in 1986.

 Farrell has additionally served the dance field as an associate professor in dance at the University of Houston at Clear Lake under the direction of Jan Stockman Simonds

 Colorado, and more recently as director of external affairs for Lar Lubovitch Dance Company in New York.

 In 2004, Farrell returned to Houston to continue his artistic work: exploring new

-ways of making dances that express inwardly driven motivations as they are affected by the outside forces of an evolving world.
-In March 2005 he presented Corrective Measures
+ways of making dances that express inwardly driven motivations as they are affected by the outside forces of an evolving world while seeking original new forms to contain these

-Since then, he has created four full evening solo dance theatre works:
+Since then, he has created six full evening solo dance theatre works: